NISQ-friendly measurement-based quantum clustering algorithms: Algorithm Implementation

 \subsection{Implementation of QHCA on the concentric circle dataset}

-We generate a dataset of 400 samples lying on two concentric circles with origin at $(0,0)$ using \texttt{sklearn} package as shown in the figure.
-We implement our algorithm on this dataset.
+We generated a dataset of 400 samples lying on two concentric circles with origin at $(0,0)$ using \texttt{sklearn} package as shown in Fig.~\ref{Fig:Data6}, and implemented our algorithm on this dataset.
 The data lies in the two-dimensional Euclidean plane.
-We first compute the maximum distance $D_{max}$ from the origin to the farthest data point.
-The number of qubits required to encode all the distances in an equal superposed state $n = log_2(D_{max})$.
-Once the distances are encoded in the state, depending upon the number of clusters that we want and the width of the cluster $D_{min}$, the ancillary register is chosen.
-Here we take $m = log_2\frac{D_{max}}{D_{min}}$ number of ancillas.
-For scaling purposes, we scale up the distances by the factor of 10, So totally we use a quantum register of $n = 4$ qubits to encode the state representing distances and $m = 2$ ancillae for making clusters.
-To show the advantage of the quantum clustering algorithm over the classical counterpart, we cluster the same data using a classical hierarchical clustering algorithm.
-The results are shown in [Fig.(\ref{Fig:Data6})].
-The classical algorithm fails to cluster the data correctly while the quantum algorithm does accurate clustering showing a quantum advantage.
-Divisive clustering with an exhaustive search has a time complexity of $O(2^N)$ and agglomerative clustering algorithms have a time complexity of $O(N^3)$ as we have to scan the $N \times N$ distance matrix to get the lowest distance in each $N - 1$ iteration.
-The proposed quantum clustering algorithm has a time complexity of the order of $O(N^2)$ which is better than the classical counterpart.
+We first compute the maximum distance $D_{max}$ from the origin to the farthest data point, and have scaled it up with a multiplicative factor of $10$.
+The number of qubits required to encode all the unique distances in an equal superposition state is $n = log_2(D_{max})$.
+We further found despite having $400$ points in the dataset, it has only $12$ individual distances to be encoded, post the pre-processing.
+Once the distances are encoded in the state, we choose the number of qubits in the ancillary register to be $1$, as we want $2$ clusters here.
+The quantum circuit for QHCA on this particular dataset is provided in Figs~\ref{conc_qhca_a} and \ref{conc_qhca_b}.
+Here we have used a Grover oracle to prepared the uniform superposition of all distances, and since we have only $12$ distances in our initial quantum state, the optimal operation for Grover oracle is $O(\sqrt{\frac{12}{16}}), i.e., \approx 1$.
+We have implemented this oracle only once for clustering.
+Fig.~\ref{conc_qhca_a} represents the circuit to cluster the Concentric circle dataset presented in Fig.~\ref{Fig:Data6} through QHCA.
+Fig.~\ref{conc_qhca_b} provides the Grover oracle required to prepare the uniform superposition of distances prior to Clustering.
+After preparing the resister in the equal superposition of unique distances, we have applied a controlled-Not gate from the MSqB to the ancila, and measured the entire resistor to finally achieve the clusters.
+The whole process needs to be repeated at least $2^{4+1}$ time, i.e., $32$ times.
+To show the advantage of the quantum clustering algorithm over the classical counterpart, we have clustered the same data using a classical hierarchical clustering algorithm.
+The results are shown in Figure~\ref{Fig:Data6}.
+The classical algorithm fails to cluster the data correctly while the quantum algorithm does an accurate clustering.
+Further, we have provided our results where the number of measurements of our circuit are 10000, and 32, and as we can see in both the cases, the quantum algorithm performs better than the classical one, however, measuring the circuit 10000 times yields slightly better result than measuring it 32 times.